Chair Caning and Wicker Repair Charges

 Mike Meyer, Mazeppa, MN sign painter made The Wicker Woman sign

 After working in this field for 40+ years, I retired from active day-to-day cane and wicker restoration work in September of 2013 and have limited my restoration work to selective projects only.
-However, I continue to update and maintain this website, send an email newsletter, teach, demonstrate, lecture, blog, and consult with clients.
+However, I continue to update and maintain this website, send an email newsletter, teach, demonstrate, lecture, blog, and provide coaching and consultations with clients.

 Check the National Furniture Repair Directory™ to find a pro near you to fix your furniture!
 Thanks to all my loyal clients, subscribers, and followers throughout these 40+ years in business and 20+ years on this website since 1999!

-**Note: The 2013 pricing schedule below was updated to reflect current charges for September 2024.
+**Note: The 2013 pricing schedule below was updated to reflect current charges as of September 2024.

 Cathryn repairing Victorian reed wicker rocker with serpentine arms and Star of David cane weave in the back.